SomebodyNew2/SCP-XXXX/Mythos/1st Log.md

-“Reynolds Report: Memory Stability Log 7”)?
-It could tie the [[Tale/The Unwritten Directive|The Unwritten Directive]] directly into the SCP file and help bridge tale + entry.
+“Reynolds Report: Memory Stability Log 7”?
+This could tie the [[Tale/The Unwritten Directive|The Unwritten Directive]] directly into the SCP file and help bridge tale + entry.